Table of Contents

 1. Brand awareness

 Brand awareness is the first stage of the marketing funnel and is crucial for acquiring customers.
-It is one of those content marketing goals you shouldn’t ignore.
-People’s awareness of your company and their ability to recognize it is called brand awareness.
+Your target audience’s awareness of your company and their ability to recognize it is called brand awareness.
 It’s a great way to keep your brand registered in the minds of your target audience.
 When faced with the decision of whether to buy from your company or a competitor, they will be more inclined to choose you.

 2. Nurturing and converting leads